This is probably the question that all Paleontologists get asked at some point. Who would win in a fight between Tyrannosaurus Rex and Spinosaurus.

 Plenty of predators with massive bites are still killed by predators larger than they are.

-The size difference between a 23 ton Spinosaurus and a 9 tone Tyrannosaurus is not quite the same as that between a Shark and a Whale but the Spino is still close to 3 times heavier than the Rex and thus I’d expect a similar result.
+The size difference between a 23 ton Spinosaurus and a 9 ton Tyrannosaurus is not quite the same as that between a Shark and a Whale, but the Spino is still close to 3 times heavier than the Rex.

 Still this is not exactly a fair fight.
 Taking the highest estimate for Spinosaurus and pitting it against the lowest for Tyrannosaurus.
-Remember that Tyrannosaurus was said to have gotten to 21 short tons in which case there is only a two ton difference between them.
+Remember that Tyrannosaurus was said to have reached possibly 21 short tons in which case there is only a two ton difference between them.

-So with this in mind if we did have a Tyrannosaurus that was heaver even just by a ton against a Spinosaurus then I think it would be a curb stomp in favour of the Tyrannosaurus.
+So with this in mind if we did have a Tyrannosaurus that was heaver even just by a ton against a Spinosaurus.
+I think it would be a curb stomp in favour of the Tyrannosaurus.
 Spino’s biggest advantage is its superior weight, and without that then Tyrannosaurus is its superior in every way.
-Faster, smarter, stronger, Spino is sadly outclassed and an angry bull Rex could rip it limb from limb.
+Faster, smarter, stronger.
+Spino is sadly outclassed and an angry bull Rex could rip it limb from limb.
 The same applies for two specimens the same size.

 In order for this to be a fair fight for both lets have a 21 ton Tyrannosaurus go up against a 23 ton Spinosaurus or a 7 ton Tyrannosaurus go up against 9 ton Spinosaurus.

 Lets also say that this is a two legged Spinosaurus.
 Some experts believe that Spinosaurus was a four legged animal, though there is not conclusive evidence for this.
 A four legged Spinosaurus would be at a real height disadvantage against a Tyrannosaurus.
-Its neck would be right open to a more fleet footed in comparison Tyrannosaurus and whilst it could rear up to use its claws it would be too awkward to use them against a Tyrannosaurus as those who believe Spinosaurus was a four legged animal believe that on land the creature would have been clumsy as its legs were small.
+Its neck would be right open to a more fleet footed in comparison Tyrannosaurus.
+Whilst the Spino could still perhaps rear up to use its claws, overall it would be too awkward to use them against a Tyrannosaurus.
+Those who believe Spinosaurus was a four legged animal believe that on land the creature would have been clumsy as its legs were small.
 Really I think this would be another fight that would be overwhelmingly in favour of Tyrannosaurus.

 So lets make this fight between a two legged 59 foot long Spinosaurus that weighs 23 tons and a 42 foot long Tyrannosaurus that weighs about 21 tons.